Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Overview of Image-to-Video Transfer Learning

-Instead of directly using foundation models to extract frozen features, many approaches perform image-to-video transfer learning by explicitly adjusting the backbone model architecture and parameters, which we classify as modified features.
-In the following, we will elaborate on the techniques involved in modified features including fully-finetune, finetune with extra models, finetune with partial tuning, finetune with adapter, finetune with LoRA, and finetune with prompt tuning, whose architectures are presented in Figure \ref{transfer learning modified}, respectively.
+Instead of directly using frozen features, many approaches perform image-to-video transfer learning by explicitly adjusting the backbone model architecture and parameters, which we classify as adapted features.
+In the following, we will elaborate on the techniques, including Full Fine-Tuning, Partial Tuning, Fine-Tuning with Extra Models, Fine-Tuning with Adapter, Fine-Tuning with LoRA, and Prompt Tuning, whose architectures are presented in Figure \ref{transfer learning modified}, respectively.